eskirk/Ext2Reader/README.md

 in find_dir() doesn't seem to be completely off, since it is able to match the name and the correct mode in "most" cases.

+##TODO##

+1. Format the output and include type of file and size
+2. Alphabetical ordering of listing